 Beaches in Goa

 The beaches in Goa are stretched from the North to the South side of the state, and getting from one to the other side might take a couple of hours; so choose wisely where you’ll stay.
-Anjuna Beach is situated in the North of Goa and is basically known as party paradise.
+Anjuna Beach is situated in the North of Goa and is basically known as party paradise, a place that is visited by many travelers who are backpacking Goa.
 You will find this beach to be filled with backpackers and Indians ready to party!
 During the day you can hang out at the beach, get a nice tan, enjoy some amazing food, or even rent a scooter out to explore the area.
 One of my favorite places must be Tantra, a place that has treehouse-style balconies with a view on the beach.
 You will only have to look down to the kitchen and they will come take your order, a perfect place for a relax day…. or week.

 But as soon as the sun sets the beach becomes one big party, so enjoy a cocktail over sunset, and get ready to dance your ass off.
 Anjuna is home to Curlies, the place that is known to be the birthplace of Goa Trance.
 While it is not exactly my kind of music, we decided to go, and well it was quite the experience.
 Besides that, the place to be basically changes every evening with different parties going on, so be sure to check with the hostel staff, I am sure they can inform you.
 Or else you will always be successful finding a party at the beach, and in the end what is better than dancing standing with your feet in the ocean..